billynewport/datasurface/docs/Datastores.md

 ```

-This create the team and adds a single Datastore 'EU_Customers' to it.
+This create the team under the zone 'EU', and adds a single Datastore 'EU_Customers' to it.
 There is a snippet of documentation, a preliminary (when this is working, this will be fleshed out) CDC ingestion metadata, and a single dataset for the table customers.